The Water Magician (novel series)

 The Water Magician (水属性の魔法使い, Mizuzokusei no Mahōtsukai) is a Japanese light novel series written by Tadashi Kubō and illustrated by Hana Amano.
 It initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in April 2020.
 It was later acquired by TO Books who began publishing it under their TO Bunko imprint in March 2021.
 A manga adaptation illustrated by Bokutengo began serialization on the Nico Nico Seiga website under TO Books' Comic Corona brand on September 20, 2021.
 An anime television series adaptation produced by Typhoon Graphics and Wonderland aired from July to September 2025.

+Plot

+Ryo, a man reincarnated into the fantasy world of Phi, is granted aptitude for water magic.
+Hoping to live a slow and peaceful life while studying magic, Ryō instead finds himself in an isolated and dangerous region filled with powerful monsters.
+Forced to rely on his ingenuity and growing magical ability to survive, he gradually refines his control over water magic while adapting to life in the wild.

+Ryo slowly accumulates strength, aided by his optimistic personality and a rare trait that halts his physical aging.
+His long journey of survival and self-improvement eventually leads him to back to human society.
+His abilities begin to influence events on a much larger scale, which comes into conflict with his desire for a peaceful life.